 Labor Day and the Democratic Party

-On this rebroadcast of today's To the Point, we discuss the Party's unsettled relations with organized labor and about the issue of race since the election of America's first black president.
+This week, To the Point is in Charlotte, North Carolina, where the Democratic National Convention gets underway tomorrow.
+We discuss the Party's unsettled relations with organized labor and about the issue of race since the election of America's first black president.
 Also, a new poll finds that the Republican convention changed few minds.

 Banner image: A man carries a sign reading "Bring Jobs Home" as he marches in the Charlotte Labor Day Parade ahead of the Democratic National Convention in Charlotte, North Carolina September 3, 2012.
 Photo by Jessica Rinaldi/Reuters